blesiak/dog-food-calculator/README.md

-A simple calculator for calculating the proportions of meals for a dog
+A simple calculator for counting the proportion of meals for a dog